emqx/cloud-docs/en_US/api/client.md

   "code": 0
 }
 ```

 ## Check Information for the Specified Client

 ### URI
 GET /clients/{clientid}

-Return information for the specified client
+Return information for the specified client.

 **Parameter:**